NVIDIA/nvbench/docs/benchmarks.md

 ## Zipped/Tied Iteration of Value Axes

 At times multiple value axes need to be iterated like they are actually a tuple or zipped together.
-To enable this behavior you can request axes to be 'tied' together.
+To enable this behavior you can request axes to be 'zipped' together.

 ```cpp